JamesWWilson/UCLA-DataFest-Python-Data-Wrangling/README.md

-# UCLA-Intro-Python-Lecture
+# UCLA-DataFest-Python-Data-Wrangling

-UCLA Introduction to Python for your Data Science Project
+Python Data Wrangling Interactive Workshop for UCLA DataFest Lecture Series

-Data Fest 2020 Lecture Series
+Use this as an Introduction to Python for your Data Science Project

-Presented @ UCLA 2/12/2020
+Presented 2020 / 2021 / 2022